paulnegz/sorts-py/README.md

 ### Tim Sort

 Timsort is a hybrid, stable sorting algorithm, derived from merge sort and insertion sort.
-Used in Java’s Arrays.sort() as well as Python’s sorted() and sort().
+Used in Java’s Arrays.sort(), Python’s sorted() and sort() functions.
-First sort small pieces using Insertion Sort, then merges the pieces using a merge of merge sort.
-Divide the Array into blocks known as Run.
-We sort those runs using insertion sort and then merge those https://github.com/paulnegz/sorts-py/blob/main/sort.py#L37
+First sort small a run using Insertion Sort, then merges the pieces using a merge of merge sort.
+Divide the array into blocks known as RUN.
+Sort those runs using insertion sort and then merge https://github.com/paulnegz/sorts-py/blob/main/sort.py#L37